ralflorent/namefully-dart/README.md

 );
 ```

-To sum up, the default values are:
+To sum it all up, the default values are:

 ```dart
 Config._default(this.name)